|

 to his staff, Why teach skiing?
 Reasons for teaching skiing given by instructors include the reward itself of helping others learn, improving their own skiing, skiing with a group of amicable like-minded professionals, enjoying an outdoor job ("Look, my office has no windows!"), and making a little money.
 These are listed in roughly their order of importance to instructors, and note what comes last.
+That's partly because available monetary rewards are scant.
 One instructor, telling of his entry into teaching skiing as an unpaid volunteer, was asked, now that he was a paid professional, "Hasn't changed much, has it?"
 Pay and benefits.
 If pay and benefits are important to you, become a golf pro.
 Skiers sometimes marvel at the fact that instructors do not have to buy lift tickets at their home areas.
 But there are many days the instructors would not make enough to pay for a lift ticket.
 This is hard to imagine for the ski school student who may pay dearly for the instructor's services, but it is so.
 Instructors must also buy their own equipment, although they do so at favored prices; they also pay for its maintenance.
-Most resorts pay part of health benefit programs but these may lapse during the summer season when the instructors are in unpaid status, usually working other jobs or enjoying their retirement from another occupation.
-Some resorts provide reasonably-priced living quarters; others do not.
+Most resorts pay part of health benefit programs for full time instructors but these may lapse during the summer season when the instructors are in unpaid status, usually working other jobs or enjoying their retirement from another occupation.
+Some resorts provide limited reasonably-priced living quarters; others do not.
 Cost of living in ski towns is usually high compared to most other areas.
-An entry level ski teaching job in Colorado in 2005 paid about $9.50 per hour for a day of 5 hours, but with no guarantee of work beyond a few dollars for showing up.
-And because more experienced instructors are given priority in assigning work, new staff often goes home early.
+An entry level ski teaching job in Colorado in 2013 paid about $9.95 per hour for a day of less than 6 1/2 hours, with no guarantee of work beyond a few dollars for showing up.
+Entry level at a resort for a fully certified professional instructor paid $14.95, still with no minimum hour guarantee.
+(For comparison, these rates equate to $16,250 and $24,600 per year if a full-year, which it is not).
+And because more experienced instructors are given priority when assigning work, new staff often goes home without working.
 (See "Pay Potential" below for other factors that add to base pay.)
+For more data on pay, copy and paste in your browser search box http://www.glassdoor.com/Salaries/ski-instructor-salary-SRCH_KO0,14.htm.
 A few years ago one wag calculated that it would take three average-wage jobs to pay the mortgage on one average-price house in a ski community, and the math has changed unfavorably since then.
 Entry-level skiing requirements: An unusual aspect of teaching skiing compared to teaching many other sports is that a ski instructor demonstrates the skills that students are acquiring (when did you last see a football coach tackle a player or a track coach run a 100-meter dash?)
 Common ski school standards for applicants for ski-teaching jobs are therefore--

 All these examples are of fully certified and experienced instructors, and there are many more cases where excellent instructors could not earn an adequate living and left the industry.
 Younger persons often teach for a few seasons, then leave the profession because of the wages.
 Thus there has become a geriatric factor in which persons who have retired from other jobs and have a separate income are able to afford to teach skiing, and so these people in part make it more difficult for instructors as a whole to negotiate adequate pay levels.
 There is also competition from foreign visa persons.
-Finally, the length of season is dependent on snowfall/weather factors as well as the national economy and competing travel opportunities, and nowadays, even on terrorist threats.
+Finally, the length of season is dependent on snowfall/weather factors as well as the national and international economies and competing travel opportunities, and nowadays, even on terrorist threats.
 "How do you make a small fortune teaching skiing?", the wag asked.
 "Start with a big one," was the answer.
 It is true, however, that some instructors have found profitable niches and teach full-time for their living, and some of these travel in the North American winter to southern hemisphere locales to make their jobs year-round.
-For further insights, read the article "Ski School Revolution" in Ski Magazine, by Andrew Bigford, Editor in Chief, quoted in part here: Most resorts depend on ski
+For further insights, read the article "Ski School Revolution" in October 2002 Ski Magazine, by Kendall Hamilton, quoted in part here: Most resorts depend on ski

 schools as profit centers, running margins of 30 to 60 percent, which for large